+4.10 It is agreed that all administrative offices other than schools shall be covered on all days except Saturdays, Sundays and Holidays.

+4.11 It is agreed that members covered by this Agreement shall receive a copy of the Teachers Union Contract as soon as it is available.

+4.12 It is agreed that an Administrator shall receive a copy of all grievances against him and shall have sufficient time to prepare and present his side of the issue at all steps of the grievance procedure.

+4.13 If any joint study organized by the Teachers' Union and the Committee discusses matters within an Administrators jurisdiction, then such study group shall include one or more duly authorized and appropriate administrators, appointed by the Superintendent after recommendation by the Association.

+4.14 Employees who use their personal vehicles on authorized School Department business shall receive reimbursement at the Internal Revenue Service approved rate.

+The School Committee shall request of MassPort to allow BASAS members who use the tunnel or bridge to commute to work sites the opportunity to obtain reduced rate passes.

+The School Committee shall request of the MBTA that it allow all BASAS members who use the MBTA to report to work the opportunity to purchase monthly discounted passes.

+4.15 Department Heads (and, at Boston Latin School, Boston Latin Academy and Snowden International High School, Program Directors) may, at the discretion of the Headmaster teach up to two (2) regularly assigned classes for a school year provided they volunteer to do so by May 1st immediately preceding the school year in which they shall teach.
+Once made, a voluntary commitment to teach for a given school year may not be revoked for that school year.

-- 4.9 It is agreed that all administrative offices other than schools shall be covered on all days except Saturdays, Sundays and Holidays. - 4.10 It is agreed that members covered by this Agreement shall receive a copy of the Teachers Union Contract as soon as it is available. - 4.11 It is agreed that an Administrator shall receive a copy of all grievances against him and shall have sufficient time to prepare and present his side of the issue at all steps of the grievance procedure. - 4.12 If any joint study organized by the Teachers' Union and the Committee discusses matters within an Administrators jurisdiction, then such study group shall include one or more duly authorized and appropriate administrators, appointed by the Superintendent after recommendation by the Association. - 4.13 Employees who use their personal vehicles on authorized School Department business shall receive reimbursement at the Internal Revenue Service approved rate. - 4.14 Department Heads may, at the discretion of the Headmaster, teach up to two regularly assigned classes. - 4.15 On days where the faculty and headmaster vote to convert two professional days (extended vacation) and perform professional development time in-house, BASAS members in the affected building will continue to report for work on those days and if required to administer all day professional development time, shall count those two days against the total number of work days applicable to their respective work years. - BASAS members who administer the eighteen (18) hours of professional development time called for in the Boston Teachers Union/Boston School Committee agreement shall be entitled to convert those hours as three (3) days toward fulfillment of the contractual work year.
+4.16 On days where the faculty and headmaster vote to convert two professional days (extended vacation) and perform professional development time in-house, BASAS members in the affected building will continue to report for work on those days for the purposes of administrator professional development at the discretion of the Superintendent or his/her designee.
+If required to administer all day professional development time, those two days shall count against the total number of work days applicable to their respective work years.

+BASAS members who administer the eighteen (18) hours of professional development time called for in the Boston Teachers Union/Boston School Committee agreement shall be entitled to convert those hours as three (3) days toward fulfillment of the contractual work year.

+4.17 Extended Learning Time - Project Promise Schools

+BASAS members at any school designated as a Project Promise School shall work the school's extended hours.
+All hours worked in excess of the normal seven (7) hour day, Mondays through Fridays, shall be compensated at the contractual hourly rate.
+For each Saturday actually worked employees shall receive pay at 3/7 their per diem rate for the first three hours and at the contractual hourly rate for hours worked on Saturday in excess of three (3) hours.
+The annual salary of administrators in a Project Promise School shall be increased to annualize this premium.